 How do you decide what to do?
-Most (economically rational) people decide based on the financial outcome of the two choices – select the one that represents more money to them.
-In many different posts and reports on Macroption we discuss how we can tell which one it is in a particular situation.
+Most economically rational people decide based on the financial outcome of the two choices – select the one that represents more money to them.
+In different tutorials we discuss how to tell which one it is in a particular situation.

 If you are totally new to options and still don't fully know what they really are after reading this, don't worry.
 Options are among the most complicated financial instruments to understand in the first moment.
 But after you read about a couple of other basic principles of options, you will definitely start to get the picture and soon you will realize that they are actually quite straightforward.